Aeromedical Officer Welcome Aboard

 PCS move.
 Please make sure to allow sufficient time to find housing, receive any household goods shipments, and attend to things such as medical or dental visits, enrollment of kids in school, etc. You may check-in earlier than the REPORT NLT date.
 Another option is to have your arrangements made and leases signed before arriving in Pensacola.
 You are entitled to 5 working days of no-cost TAD for house-hunting.
 You may take this once you arrive in Pensacola if you have not used this entitlement prior to detaching from your previous command.
-If you would like to use your house-hunting TAD at this end, you will report in to NAMI FIRST and THEN we’ll send you on your TAD time.
+If you would like to use your house-hunting TAD on this end, you will report in to NAMI FIRST and THEN we’ll send you on your TAD time.
 The goal is to have all your personal and family housing needs settled before we start classes.
-The BOQ (Navy Gateway Inns & Suites) has generally NOT been able to host our students for the full length of our course, so don’t count on the BOQ for your entire time here (except for our foreign students and Student Naval Aviation Medical Examiners).
+The BOQ (Navy Gateway Inns & Suites) has generally NOT been able to host our students for the full length of our course, so don’t count on the BOQ for your entire time here (except for our foreign students and Student Naval Aviation Medical Examiners)

 For housing information, please check out the NASP housing web site

 Additional links that may help you in your transition to Pensacola are located on the NAMI webpage, http://www.militarybyowner.com and the NAS Pensacola webpageThe Pensacola MLS website is handy to look for rental info as is Craig's List.

 Checking-In.
 Delivery and unpacking of household goods should be accomplished before the class convening date unless your spouse or another person (with a Power of Attorney) can accept delivery for you.
 If you have any special personal or family considerations that might require you to check-in earlier, contact us and we can probably arrange something.
 Also, if you are uncertain of your swimming skills, we can do some advance work with you if you check-in as soon as possible.